Jump to:

 A VPN locks that door.
 It encrypts everything you send and receive, which hides your IP and makes it way harder for anyone to track or target you.
 VPN security lowers the risk of account hacks, profiling by advertisers, and exposure to random snoops.

 And it’s not just about stopping hackers.
-A VPN gives you peace of mind that your data isn’t being tossed around like loot drops.
+A VPN with good network security gives you peace of mind that your data isn’t being tossed around like loot drops.
 If you care about your privacy and your account, a solid gaming VPN is a no-brainer.

 Accessing Region-Locked Deals and Early Releases

 I already mentioned this in passing, but it deserves its own section.
+If you’ve ever wondered how to get cheap Steam games with a VPN, this is exactly where it fits in.
 A good VPN can help you snag early releases and cheaper game deals that are locked in your region.
 Publishers love to stagger launch dates or set regional pricing, which means players in one country might be paying less for the same game (or in-game goodies).
+You can learn all about it in my full guide on how to find cheap Steam games.

 You can also access early launches by switching to a timezone ahead of yours.
 For example, if a game drops midnight New Zealand time, setting your VPN to a New Zealand server gets you in before the rest of the world.
 Simple and effective.